Brosephine/aresmush/plugins/txt/help/en/txt.md

 > Learn how the telegram system works in the [Telegram Tutorial](/help/telegram_tutorial).

-## Telegraming from the Web-Portal
+## Telegramming from the Web-Portal
 There is a "Telegram" button on any active scene in the web-portal.
-Telegraming into a scene will send a message in-game, if the character is connected.
-By default, telegramming on the portal will send a telegram to all participants of the scene.
+Telegramming into a scene will send a message in-game, if the character is connected.
+By default, telegraming on the portal will send a telegram to all participants of the scene.

 `<name>=<message>` - Send a message to a specific person from the webportal.
 Adds recipients to scene if not already a participant.